 Here are some low-cost solutions for increasing your cash flow this spring and summer.

-Now that Old Man Winter has hit the road, small businesses can increase cash flow this spring and summer by implementing four affordable marketing tactics while spending very little, including: leveraging community events, partnering with complementing businesses, launching a spring promotion and tailoring sales messages to include spring solutions.
+Now that Old Man Winter has hit the road, small businesses can increase cash flow this spring and summer by implementing four affordable marketing tactics while spending very little, including leveraging community events, partnering with complementing businesses, launching a spring promotion, and tailoring sales messages to include spring solutions.

 For example, let’s say you’re a personal trainer.
 Consider coordinating a spring fitness program that coincides with your town’s summer fundraiser road race.
 Your news brief could read, “Running the 5K Yankee Homecoming Race?
 Don’t go it alone.
 Jumpstart your workouts with other race participants at 6:30 a.m. every Monday and Wednesday morning.
 We’ll meet at Smith’s Field for 20 minutes of calisthenics, followed by a short run, gradually working up to a 5K.
 Cost is only $195 for six weeks.
 Call Jane Doe, personal trainer and founder of Fit for Life at 000-000-0000.”

 The great advantage to this marketing tactic is that the town takes care of increasing awareness of the event by posting banners around town, advertising, publicity, etc. You simply dovetail on the awareness.

-For example, a professional coach, make-up artist, professional organizer, nutritionist, hairdresser, personal trainer, personal chef and fashion expert could join forces and co-market a “Life Makeover” seminar.
+For example, a professional coach, make-up artist, professional organizer, nutritionist, hairdresser, personal trainer, personal chef, and fashion expert could join forces and co-market a “Life Makeover” seminar.
 Each could speak for approximately 45 minutes about their expertise and how participants can reach their personal best.
 What’s more, now you have seven additional customer databases to draw from and an annual event that enables you to build more credibility year after year.
 Even better, you’ve just added another revenue stream to diversify your income.

-— Launch a Promotion
+Launch a promotion

 I categorize spring as late March through late May and summer as early June through the first week of September.
 The idea behind your promotion is to reach your customer before they begin their “emotional” summer vacation.
-Most of us still have to work, but in some fashion we tend to take an emotional vacation June through early September.
+Most of us still have to work, but, in some fashion, we tend to take an emotional vacation from June through early September.

 For example, let’s say you’re an errand service.
 The summer may or may not work to your advantage.
 However, it’s your job to evolve your marketing messages to encompass seasonal services.
-For example, you could promote a house-sitting service while customers vacation and include plant, lawn and pool management.
+For example, you could promote a house-sitting service while customers vacation and include plant, lawn, and pool management.

 Or, let’s say you’re a personal coach.
 The summer lends itself to taking a break from improving emotional well-being and usually shifts to a physical focus.
 This said, try introducing a very aggressive coaching series.
-For example, in mid April launch a promotion that locks your customers in during July and August; however, also offer two floating appointments, so your customers have the added flexibility they need in the summer.
+For example, in mid-April launch a promotion that locks your customers in during July and August; however, also offer two floating appointments, so your customers have the added flexibility they need in the summer.